 Appointment notices will include further instructions for visiting USCIS facilities.
 Please note that USCIS locations are not accepting walk-in visits at this time.
 You must have a scheduled appointment with USCIS before arriving at a USCIS office.
-For more information, see our USCIS Visitor Policy and USCIS Office Closings pages.
+For more information, see the USCIS Visitor Policy and USCIS Office Closings pages.

 At this time, USCIS regional service centers continue to operate and are processing filed cases.
 Premium processing, however, has been suspended.

 ICE offices in New Orleans are closed for check-ins.
 If you need to contact an immigration officer to re-schedule a check-in canceled by COVID-19, call 504-599-7800.
 Please note that this information relates to the New Orleans ICE office only; if you need information about another ICE office, please contact our office.